gaehlerm/SoftwareEngineering/README.md

 //more about testing existing code?
 See Michael Feathers' book, WELC.

-## Asserts
+## Assertions

 There were times when people thought that using assert commands in production code was a good replacement for writing tests.
-There are also books favoring this approach [citation?].
 This is so terribly wrong!

 The most obvious reason is that using asserts inside production code is a violation of the SRP.
 You are writing tests inside production code.
 I believe that nowadays it is widely accepted that tests and production code should be stored in separate files, and ideally in distinct folders.

 Secondly, your production code is not designed to run automated test cases.
 Assertions are only executed if you run the software you create.
 It will highlight any violations of the assertions along the way, but this process cannot be automated.
 It can be used as something akin to an emergency sign.
 It is advisable to prioritize improving the quality of your tests over relying on asserts in production code.

 Don't get me wrong.
 There is nothing wrong with asserts in general.
 Using asserts in production code as a substitute for tests is not recommended.
-The following two code snippets are perfectly normal and nearly identical:
+The following two code snippets are perfectly normal and almost identical:

 ```py
 def root(x):